mocchapi/tootbotX/README.md

 This is a Python bot that looks up posts from specified subreddits and automatically posts them on Twitter.
 It is based on [Tootbot](https://github.com/corbindavenport/tootbot), which is based on [reddit-twitter-bot](https://github.com/rhiever/reddit-twitter-bot).
 There are a few notable features that distinguish it from the original Tootbot, primarily issues and features ive needed.
-THe major drawback tousing TBX is that there is no mastodon support, nor is there a heroku version.
+The major drawback to using TBX is that there is no mastodon support, nor is there a heroku version.

 **Features:**